2023 Solar Incentives Guide for San Carlos, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in San Carlos

-Solar incentives may be provided by your local utility company, the federal government or the California government.
-The growing number of incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
+Solar energy use nationwide has gone up significantly in the past 15 years, in part thanks to the increase in availability of solar incentives.
+You can obtain these incentives from your local utility company, the California government or the federal government.
 Your local San Carlos solar panel installation expert can provide you with more details about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's San Carlos, CA Solar Incentives FAQs